emmaC11/Dev-Connect/README.md

 I have used the PEP8 Linter to validate my code.
 It is activated within my code editor (Visual Studio Code).
 I had lots of 'lines too long' & 'whitespace' errors.
 I split lines where applicable, but I had to use #noqa (meaning line(s) is ignored by linters & validators) in settings.py as these lines could not be split without causing errors.
 I installed a [VS Extension](https://marketplace.visualstudio.com/items?itemName=shardulm94.trailing-spaces#:~:text=At%20any%20time%2C%20you%20can,type%20%22Trailing%20Spaces%3A%20Highlight%22) that highlights whitespace within the code.
 Throughout development I have been making tweaks to my code to ensure there are no errors.
 There are now no errros in my code.
 View the PEP8 documentation [here](https://peps.python.org/pep-0008/)

+## Event Listener Testing
+Event listener testing focuses on verifying the functionality and responsiveness of event listeners within a web application.
+* All button clicks trigger an event on the site.
+* Like buttons are disabled & not triggering events when user is not logged in.

 ## Manual Testing
 add content